vguarnaccia/.terminalrc/README.md

 And then delete `.terminalrc/`

+For zsh, follow the instructions above but replace bashrc with zshrc.

 ### Extendible

-If you need any local configurations, you can add them to `~/.terminalrc/bash.local`.
+If you need any local configurations, you can add them to `~/.terminalrc/local`.
+This way they are read when using bash or zsh.

 ### Platforms

-I've tested it on Linux and [Cygwin](https://www.cygwin.com/).
-It *should* also work on Mac, where it installs the script on .bash_profile instead of .bashrc.
+I've tested it on [Ubuntu](http://releases.ubuntu.com/16.04/ "Ubuntu") and [Cygwin](https://www.cygwin.com/ "Cygwin").
+It *should* also work on Mac, where it installs the script on `.bash_profile` instead of `.bashrc`.

 ### Bash Features